WBEA Air Monitoring

 WBEA operates a total of 17 industrial, attribution, community, background ormeteorological air monitoring stations.
 Mobile and portable monitoring stations provide incident based or short term air quality monitoring

-For more information on the Ambient Air Technical Committee, please contact our AATC and TEEM (Terrestrial Environmental Effects Monitoring) Program Manager, Jean-Guy Zakrevsky.
+For more information on the Ambient Air Technical Committee, please contact Dianne McIsaac, Terrestrial Environmental Effects Monitoring/Traditional Knowledge (TEEM/TK) Program Coordinator.

 Alberta Ambient Air Quality Objectives